theNoobCoder0x01/id-generator/README.md

 - Generated id is 64-bits long.
 (But it is returned in **decimal format**)
 - First bit in the id is left unused. (the sign bit)
 - Next 41 bits stores the `timestamp` in milliseconds. (from **custom epoch** of **1st January 2022 00:00:00 UTC**)
-- Next 12 bits are the `nodeId` bits.
+- Next 10 bits are the `nodeId` bits.
+- As `nodeId` is 10 bits long, allowing for 1024 nodes.
-- Next 10 bits are the `counter` bits.
+- Next 12 bits are the `counter` bits.
 - `counter` is incremented if there are multiple requests at the same millisecond.
-(As there are 10 bits for `counter`, the id generator supports upto 4095 ids per millisecond.)
+- As there are 12 bits for `counter`, the id generator supports upto 4096 ids per millisecond.

 > Note: To use this id generator on multiple machines, need to modify the code for assigning unique id (12-bit) to the machine.